The Bankrate promise

 What are current home equity rates?

-While rates on HELOCs and home equity loans have been lower historically (lenders are willing to offer better deals since you’re putting your house up as collateral), they have been rising quickly, almost comparable with current student loan rates.
-For a similar financing cost, it might make more sense to go with a student loan at this time.
+While rates on home equity loans and HELOCs have historically been lower than other financing (since they’re secured loans, with your house as the collateral), they have been rising quickly in the last year, as the Federal Reserve has upped the federal funds rate to fight inflation.
+So crunch the numbers carefully: For a similar financing cost, it might make more sense to go with a student loan at this time, depending on the deal you or your child can get.

 How close are you to retirement?